EdZilla/coach-hubbub/README.md

         Mapping mapping = GrailsDomainBinder.getMapping(domainClassProperty.getDomainClass().getClazz());

 0.6.5 (supposed to work with grails 2.3.x) seems to work ok 0.6.6 does not work.
-Fails with
+Fails with :
 Error Resolve error obtaining dependencies: Could not find artifact org.compass-project:compass:jar:2.2.1 in grailsCentral (http://repo.grails.org/grails/plugins) (Use --stacktrace to see the full trace)

 Needed to change permissions on .grails/project directory to eyoung2297k.

 Seems to work with 0.6.5 and only the User.groovy domain changes.
 Post.groovy changes fail.
-Need to revisit
+Need to revisit this because I can't get it to work.

 Lucene search toolbox/control panel http://www.getopt.org/luke/